What Is a CPAP Humidifier: Types, Settings & Benefits for Travel

 Cons:

-A humidifier adds a bit of friction to the CPAP routine, but it is typically designed to be detachable and easy to use.
-The most noticeable negative impacts of increasing humidity are:
+A CPAP humidifier adds a bit of complexity to the routine, but most are designed to be detachable and easy to use.

-Setting your CPAP humidifier's temperature or humidity level too low, you may still experience dryness-related symptoms.
+Setting the CPAP humidifier temperature or humidity too low may still result in dryness-related symptoms.

 This can be avoided by using a heated tube and regulating the temperature of the tube or water chamber.